siriobalmelli/notagit/README.md

 See the [gsb.sh documentation](docs/gsb.md).

-### continuously updating a git repo from a remote source
+### Continuously updating a git repo from a remote source

 ... *safely*.